Early records.

 French Campaigns.

-Freeminers fought in France amongst many campaigns throughout the Hundred Years War, they famously fought at the battles of Crecy (1346) and Agincourt (1415).
-Dean miners were an important part of the King’s armoury, they became known as the 'King's Pyoneers,' used to create earthworks and undermine fortifications, as well as being useful fighters.
-Coming from the Forest of Dean, the miners were experts with the long bow, excellent archers through formal practice on Sundays, but also through hunting and poaching.
+Freeminers fought in France during campaigns throughout the Hundred Years War, they famously fought at the battles of Crecy (1346), Poitiers (1356) and Agincourt (1415).
+Dean miners were an important part of the King’s armoury, they became known as the 'King's men' and 'King's Pyoneers,' being used to create earthworks and undermine fortifications, as well as being useful fighters.
+Coming from the Forest of Dean, they were experts with the long bow, excellent archers through formal practice on Sundays, but also through hunting and poaching.
 They were renowned for their hardiness and ferocity in battle.

 Agincourt Campaign.